awused/aw-man/README.md

 # Features

 * Fast, GPU accelerated, and memory efficient reader.
-    * The priorities are latency, then vram usage, then memory usage, then CPU usage.
+    * The priorities are quality, then latency, then vram usage, then memory usage, then CPU usage.
     * Animated gifs are moderately memory-inefficient.
-* Correct gamma blending and downscaling in linear light.
+* Correct gamma and alpha handling during scaling and presentation.
-* Wide support for many archive formats.
+* Wide support for many archive and image formats.
 * Proper natural sorting of chapters even with decimal chapter numbers.
     * Works well with [manga-syncer](https://github.com/awused/manga-syncer), but generally matches expected sorting order.
 * Configurable shortcuts to run external scripts and a basic IPC interface.
 * Support for custom external upscalers.
 See [aw-upscale](https://github.com/awused/aw-upscale).
-* A selection of display modes: vertical strip, dual page
+* Good support for manga layouts including side-by-side pages and long strips.
 * Not much more, anything I don't personally use doesn't get implemented.

 # Installation

 `JEMALLOC_SYS_WITH_MALLOC_CONF="background_thread:true,oversize_threshold:0" cargo install --git https://github.com/awused/aw-man --locked`

 `JEMALLOC_SYS_WITH_MALLOC_CONF` is used to tweak jemalloc for greater performance with large allocations.
+This doesn't apply on Windows.
+It should be automatically set but better to set it explicitly.

 Copy [aw-man.toml.sample](aw-man.toml.sample) to `~/.config/aw-man/aw-man.toml` or `~/.aw-man.toml` and fill it out according to the instructions.